-A car loan is one of the biggest financial agreements one can enter into other than a mortgage, so it’s important to carefully consider your options and know what you are getting yourself into before you sign on the dotted line.
+A car loan is one of the biggest financial agreements one can enter into, other than a mortgage, so it’s important to carefully consider your options and know what you are getting yourself into before you sign on the dotted line.

-Understand what you will be agreeing to when you sign a car loan, and take along an essential checklist of things to consider while you are comparison shopping for a loan.
+Understand what you will be agreeing to when you sign a car loan and take along an essential checklist of things to consider while you are comparison shopping for a loan.

 What Makes a Loan

 Car loans come in all shapes and sizes, but they all have three main components: dollar amount, duration, and interest rate.
-The dollar amount will, of course, be determined by how much money you need to finance the purchase of the vehicle, while the duration is determined by you given your ability to pay and the interest rate is typically determined by your credit score.
+The dollar amount will, of course, be determined by how much money you need to finance the purchase of the vehicle, while the duration is determined by your given ability to pay and the interest rate is typically determined by your credit score.
 The interest rate will typically be denoted as APR, which stands for annual percentage rate, and often the credit score needed to apply will be listed as well.

-While you are comparison shopping, compare what sort of combination of these three factors makes the most sense for you and your budget.
+While you are comparison-shopping, compare what sort of combination of these three factors makes the most sense for you and your budget.

 Essential Car Loan Checklist